 Solution #3: Adjustable Rate Mortgage

 Some banks will pay closing costs for an adjustable rate mortgage (ARM) but they won’t for a fixed rate mortgage.
 You can save money if you refinance to an ARM.

 An ARM carries some interest rate risk, but when your mortgage balance is small, you are probably close to paying it off anyway.
 The ARM will have a fixed rate for the first few years (typically five years).
 Within those years, you rate is guaranteed.
 When the rate starts adjusting, because of the adjustment cap, it won’t go crazy either even if it adjusts higher.

 This is preferable to the typical 5/1 ARM, which adjusts the rate every year instead of every five years after the first five years.
-My 5/1 ARM adjusts with “5/2/5″ which means the rate can jump by 5% at the very first adjustment.
+A 5/1 ARM I used to have would adjust with “5/2/5″ which means the rate could jump by 5% at the very first adjustment.

-Right now the rate on PenFed’s 5/5 ARM is 3.00% for the first five years.
-With it capped at 5.00% for years 6-10, you have an average rate below 4% for 10 years in the worst case.
+Suppose the rate on PenFed’s 5/5 ARM is 3.00% for the first five years.
+With it capped at 2% higher, i.e. 5.00% for years 6-10, you have an average rate below 4% for 10 years in the worst case.
 The blended average rate for 10 years is lower than 4% because your balance is higher in the first 5 years at 3% than your balance in years 6-10 at 5% in the worse case.

 The 5/5 ARM is more flexible than the 10-year home equity loan.
 First, your required monthly payment is lower because the 5/5 ARM uses a 30-year amortization schedule.
 Second, the rate for years 6-10 may be lower than the capped rate at 5%.
 If rate after 10 years is still low, you can keep the loan.
 If it gets high, you just pay it off.
 Since the loan size is already small to start with, it will be even smaller after 10 years.